ImmunityBio Inc. (IBRX)'s price-to-cash and price-to-free cash flow ratios - The Dwinnex

 Ratios:

-We take a closer look at IBRX’s different ratios to gain a better understanding of the stock.
+To gain a deeper understanding of IBRX’s stock, we examine its different ratios.
 For the most recent quarter (mrq), Quick Ratio is recorded 0.20 and its Current Ratio is at 0.20.

 Upgrades & Downgrades